Lena Khan

 Lena Khan is a film director and writer.
 She co-wrote and directed The Tiger Hunter (2016) and directed the Disney+ movie Flora & Ulysses (2021).

 Early life and career

 Khan was born in Canada to Indian parents.
-Khan grew up Rancho Cucamonga, California before graduating from UCLA's film school.
+Khan grew up in Rancho Cucamonga, California before graduating from UCLA's film school.
 She is a Muslim.
 Khan has also written and directed short films.
 Her directorial debut was The Tiger Hunter, a film partially based on her grandfather who was a tiger hunter.
 Her second film, Flora & Ulysses, was released in February 2021.
 Khan was on the 2020 Alice Initiative's "List of Emerging Female Directors".